Skip to Content

 If you ask 10 different pit masters about their opinion on soaking wood before smoking, you are likely going to get 10 different answers.

 Some brands of wood chips suggest soaking them in water before adding them to your smoker.
-However, I recommend you soak them based on the expected cook time required.
+However, I recommend you soak them based on the expected cook time required for whatever you are making.

 For instance, if you are going to be smoking a large brisket for 12-14 hours, letting your wood chips soak will slow the burning process down a bit.
 This will allow the smoke to linger a little longer than if you put in dry chips.